BrockBatBlue/emily-brockett-react-portfolio/README.md

 ## Contents

 It's a portfolio of some of the projects I've worked on.
-I have more current projects on LinkTree; check 'em out.
+I have more current projects on GitHub; check 'em out.
 I hope you enjoy!
-I have more projects under construction in my GitHub repository page.
 I've been experimenting with React Three Fiber 3D applications.
 It's exciting stuff. 😎

 ---